• Skip to main content

 Cinnamon Rolls

-• Preheat the oven to 350 degrees F. Once the cinnamon rolls have doubled in size, brush gently with an egg wash.
-Place the baking pan in the preheated oven and bake for 25-30 minutes.
-Let cool on a baking rack for 15 minutes before spooning the icing over top the cinnamon rolls.
+• Let cool on a baking rack for 10 minutes before spooning the icing over top the cinnamon rolls.

 Recipe Notes

-Egg wash is 1 large egg, beaten with 1 teaspoon of water and a pinch of salt
+Egg wash is 1 large egg, beaten with 1 teaspoon of water and a pinch of salt.

 Nutrition